 Legally binding ambient air quality standards are an important tool in air pollution control.
-The World Health Organization (WHO) regularly publishes guidelines for air quality standards based on worldwide scientific knowledge of the effects of air pollution on human health.
+The World Health Organization (WHO) regularly publishes guidelines for air quality standards based on worldwide scientific knowledge of the effects of air pollution on human health (last Update in 2021).
 According to Swiss environmental law, ambient air quality values may not reach levels which would harm people’s health.

 The Swiss ambient air quality standards table (Luftreinhalteverordnung, LRV) can be found here.

 Not many countries have adopted WHO’s air quality guidelines as legally binding standards.
 The following maps exhibit current legal long-term standards (annual mean) for particulate matter PM10, PM2.5, NO2, SO2 including 8-h limits for ozone (last update: June 2016) in comparison to the air quality limit values from 2005.
 The limit values were compiled from March 2015 to June 2016 from various sources (request to local authorities, Google, PubMed, references from publications found in LUDOK).
 The corresponding publication from Kutlar Joss et al. 2017 in the International Journal of Public Health can be downloaded here with the corresponding table on air quality standards worldwide including short-term standards and references on the right hand side.
 Comments, amendments or corrections to these values are welcome.
 E-mail: firstname.lastname@example.org.